 - There will be regular reviews and audits of the safety and security of school technical systems - All users will be provided with a username and secure password by the class teacher, who will keep an up to date record of users and their usernames stored on the VLE.
-Users are responsible for the security of their username and password. - This platform will be used to communicate, set and respond to work when children are learning remotely. - Personal data cannot be sent over the internet or taken off the school site unless safely encrypted or otherwise secured. - All other GDPR procedures are followed (see Data Protection Policy).
+Users are responsible for the security of their username and password. - Personal data cannot be sent over the internet or taken off the school site unless safely encrypted or otherwise secured. - All other GDPR procedures are followed (see Data Protection Policy).

-4.6 Mobile Technologies
+4.5 Mobile Technologies